The difference between Alzheimer's disease and other dementias

 Young woman sitting down and thinking.

-Dementia treatment options & developments
+Dementia treatment options and developments

 For most forms and cases of dementia, there are currently no treatments that can reverse cognitive decline.
 However, there are approaches you can take that can help you manage symptoms and maintain your quality of life.
 This page also includes information about some of the possible treatments in development.